 There are also nice and tiny white decals to fit on the props, but these

 Inside the fuselage, a small roof from card was added at the rear tail wheel well.

 The prop fairing A2+A3 did not have

-a positive fit, so needed some carefull aligning.
+a positive fit, so needed some careful aligning.

 The wing and stabilizer fitted perfectly and hardly any filling is needed in the further assembly of this kit.

-The undercarriage was painted metal/aluminium, the tires tyre black but these were not yet fitted.
+The undercarriage was painted metal/aluminium, the tires "tire black" but these were not yet fitted.